The over-analytical, relationship-destroying Christmas Gift Guide

 Prognosis: If you have a sense of humour and a distinct lack of homicidal tendencies, you might just go the distance!

-A gadget Ooh, a hand warmer.
+Ooh, a hand warmer.
 Wow, a garlic press that lasers the cloves into heart shapes!
 Hey, is that a keychain you can store £20 notes in?
 Awesome!
 He will have pilfered this from you by Easter.

 “Well, you never use it and I don’t want to see it go to waste.”
 He planned this all along, of course.
 A gadget-buyer is only ever buying for themselves.